wizard97/3400_team5electricboogaloo/docs/Lab2Page.md

 Upon completion of the lab, the optical team was able to successfully create a circuit which can detect an IR signal of 7 kHz, and distinguish it from light in the room.

+### Acoustic Team

+#### Testing the Microphone and FFT_ADC_Serial sketch

+We started off by seeing the kind of output the microphone had by hooking it up to the oscilloscope.
+Initially, it had a relatively small output.
+To address this problem we approached it two different ways.
+We created an non-inverting amplifier and then we used the small circuitry attached to the microphone itself.